asunson/cell-quantifier/ReadMe.md

 There are a few built in features to make quantifying cells easier.

 Threshold and Minimum Area bars: threshold and min area values can be modified by sliding the corresponding bars.
 The default values for threshold and min area are 40 and 35 respectively.
 Minimum area is in pixels so the conversion from pixel to real life measurement should be calculated.

+The user has the ability to provide the program with a list of conditions to ignore (skip quantification) in `ignore.txt`.

 ## Controls